SmilingSquirrel/2Cubes2Colors/README.md

 The game is rather difficult as I didn't have time to do any fine tuning.
-Goal: Get a high score.
+Goal: Collect coins and dodge the traps to get a high score.

 Controls:
   Q - Switch cubes.